jeandiogo/locker/README.md

 my_map.flush();                                                          //flushes data to file (unnecessary, since current process will be the only one accessing the file)

-bool success = locker::is_locked("a.txt");                               //returns true if file is currently locked, false otherwise (throws if file does not exist) std::vector<std::string> my_locked = locker::get_locked();               //returns a vector with the canonical filenames of all currently locked files locker::clear();                                                         //unlocks all currently locked files (do not call this function if a lockfile is open)
+bool success = locker::is_locked("a.txt");                               //returns true if file is currently locked, false otherwise (throws if file does not exist) locker::clear();                                                         //unlocks all currently locked files (do not call this function if a lockfile is open)
 ```
 *Copyright (c) 2020 Jean Diogo ([Jango](mailto:jeandiogo@gmail.com))*